yonisabag11/PokeChart/README.md

 # PokéChart - Enhanced Fork

+## DISCLAIMER!!!

+This is not my original work!
+I just added some features and fixed some stuff that wasn't working properly for me.
+All credit goes to the original author for the base project.

+---

 This is an enhanced fork of the original [PokéChart](https://github.com/DevinBerchtold/PokeChart) project with significant improvements and expanded Pokémon support.

 ## What's New in This Fork